JyotimoyKashyap/JyotimoyKashyap/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on AttendO app and QuickNote app
+- 🔭 I’m currently working on ML integration in Android
-- 🌱 I’m currently learning Retrofit, Kotlin.
+- 🌱 I’m currently learning Kotlin.
 - 💬 Ask me about Android - Frontend to be specific
 - 📫 How to reach me: ...
 - 😄 Pronouns: He/His